suyalcinkaya/onur.dev/README.md

 <br>
 <br>

-My portfolio has transformed over the years - from a static HTML site, to `Create React App`, to `GatsbyJS`, to `Next.js + Chakra UI + MDX` combo and finally to `Next.js + Tailwind CSS + Contentful` combo.
-My personal slice of the internet provides a platform for my writing and to showcase my latest work.
+My personal website has transformed over the years - from a static HTML site, to `Create React App`, to `GatsbyJS`, to `Next.js + Chakra UI + MDX` combo and finally to `Next.js + Tailwind CSS + Contentful` combo.
+It provides a platform for my writing and to showcase my journey.

 ## Overview